ddecarle/eeb462-2024/LAB2_Parsimony.md

 2. Move into the **allNuc** folder and open `TNTscript.run` in your text editor

 You'll see a number of lines beginning with the word `quote` followed by a TNT command on the line below.
-TNT ignores all lines beginning with `quote`, so these lines simply explain what the following command is doing.
+TNT ignores all lines beginning with `quote`, so these lines have been added simply explain what the following command is doing.
 All of these commands are explained in detail in [Appendix A: The Script Explained](#appendix-a-the-script-explained), but you'll only need to change a few of them for the purposes of this lab (and probably for analyses you run in the future).

 Before we begin, we'll have to make some changes to this script.